Don Fredericksen, PhD. 41 minutes. Video & Audio Download.

-The conference The Healing Power of Art in Everyday Life includes the following lectures:
+Part of the conference The Healing Power of Art in Everyday Life.
+Purchase the conference for 40% off individual titles!

 Don Fredericksen, PhD is the current chairman of the International Association for Jungian Studies.
 He holds graduate degrees in communication studies, film studies and counseling psychology.
 He is a professor of film at Cornell University, and has affiliation with the religious studies program as well.
 He practices psychotherapy on a part-time basis.
 He is the author of a Jungian study of the Ingmar Bergman’s film Persona, co-author of a book on Andrzej Wajda’s film Kanal, and numerous essays, of which the latest include “Solastalgia: When Home is No Longer Home” for Spring Journal and “Jungian Film Studies: The Corruption of Consciousness and the Nurturing of Psychological Life” in Jung and Film II.